kosma/gigabit-window-flex/README.md

 0. Make sure your house includes windows - it would be a shame to have nowhere to install this puppy.
 1. Order the [Gerber files](production/gigabit-window-flex.zip) from [JLCPCB](https://jlcpcb.com/)
    or your favorite PCB manufacturer.
-The default flex stackup should work just fine.
+Use the default 0.11mm flex stackup.
 2. Solder two RJ45 connectors.
 The pinout is very generic and most connectors will fit - like [this high-tech marvel of engineering](https://www.tme.eu/pl/details/rj45g/zlacza-rj/connfly/ds1134-05-s80bx/).
    Any connector should do - even something you found in the parts drawer or on some old board.